 In short, the City's credit rating is generally one or two steps above the minimum "investment grade" rating, except the school bond issues earn a higher rating due to the State's participation.
-The City's credit rating has maintained this level since the Spring of 2012, when the rating agencies downgraded the ratings due to the risk of insolvency.
+The City's credit rating has maintained this level since the Spring of 2012, when the rating agencies downgraded the ratings due to the "Category 5 fiscal hurricane" and the risk of bankruptcy.
 Providence's Baa1 rating from Moody's for general obligation debt is comparable with peer communities in Rhode Island and the region.